itsWill/Blog/app/articles/writing_a_compiler.md

 The aim is simplicity and as such we try to keep the implementation under 1k lines of javascript.
 The decision to write the compiler in javascript is purely selfish and because I wanted to practice writing javascript but familiarize myself with the node environment.
 So here is a disclaimer that I'm a biggenner at javascript, still getting familiar with the language and its quirks.
 So take the code here with a healthy dosage of salt and forgive me for any bad code, I swear it was not intentional.

-However a basic familiarity with the node environment and javascript is assumed so we won't go into explaining the proporties of the language and the environment to much, this is to keep the tutorial shorter.
+However a basic familiarity with the node environment and javascript is assumed so we won't go into explaining the properties of the language and the environment to much, this is to keep the tutorial shorter.

 The real value of this article will be in the discussion about the compilation ideas we implement the language, as well as in the final product.
 Having the developed a compiler for a language we can then extend the compiler and explore new areas of language design.
 I aim to give the know how and tools to do exactly that.

-We will be developing the compiler using TDD and building a test suite right along the compiler, this will allow you to have more confidence when you extend the compiler that it's still working as inteded.
+We will be developing the compiler using TDD and building a test suite right along the compiler, this will allow you to have more confidence when you extend the compiler that it's still working as intended.

 Oh and finally I'm moving to a new place and need to decorate the walls.
-I figured I would write the oldest algorithm euclid's gcd algorithm in our new language and print its ast and generated code to frame as some type of programmer compiler-nerd art.
+I figured I would write the oldest algorithm Euclid's gcd algorithm in our new language and print its ast and generated code to frame as some type of programmer compiler-nerd art.

 The full code for the compiler can be found [here](https://github.com/itsWill/minilangjs).
 And in fact the best way to follow the walkthrough is to have the full code open to reference it as we go through the steps in building the compiler.